winitzki/CocoaJoin/README.md

 `reduce(a,reduce(b,c)) = reduce(reduce(a,b),c)`

-So it is correct to reduce the intermediate results in any order and even concurrently, as long as no intermediate value is lost.
+Thus, we are allowed to reduce the intermediate results in any order and even concurrently, as long as no intermediate values are lost.

 We design the "chemistry" as follows: